am12179/DGE-analysis-with-RNA-seq/README.md

 The statistical approach used for the multiple-test correction method was to use a false discovery rate (FDR) adjusted p value, and I chose level of significance to be 0.05, so that genes with an adjusted p value greater than .05 were rejected to avoid false positives.
 What was unusual in the multiqc report was that none of the samples passed the sequence duplication levels and the per base sequence content.
-The library type Salmon inferred for the input reads was stranded, derived from the reverse strand (SR)

 Discussion: